squillo/n-gineers-start-here/README.md

 ### What is N Lang?
-[N Lang](https://github.com/squillo/n) is the world's first "Node Language" for structuring data between models — a blend of orchestration, configuration, and programming.
+[N Lang](https://github.com/squillo/n) is the world's first "Node Language" for structuring and unifying data between Information models, Operation models, and Orchestration models.
 N Lang provides a construct for writing simple sub-dividable programs that build complex programs that are highly distributable.

 ### Why create a new language?
 Hyper-text transformed the way humans connect with each other.
 N Lang's goal is to transform the way data connects.